 Pressure cookers, which heat food to temperatures approaching 250˚F in an enclosed, pressurized environment, have a long history of malfunction and injury.
-Few household appliances generate as much heat and are routinely left alone, but this is the basic premise of a pressure cooker.
-This means that every product malfunction could put the safety of you and your household at risk of burns or worse.
+Few small household appliances generate that much heat and are left alone so routinely, but this is the basic premise, and draw of a pressure cooker.
+It also, unfortunately, means that every pressure cooker malfunction could put the safety of you and your household at risk of burns or worse.

 The Laws Protecting Consumers

-When a customer purchases a product in the U.S., they are protected from unexpected risk and injury involved in the use of the product through a suite of laws which cover manufacturing defects, design defects and communication about known product dangers.
+When a customer purchases a product in the U.S., they are protected from unexpected risk and injury involved in the use of the product through a suite of laws that cover manufacturing defects, design defects, and communication about known product dangers.
 These laws avail consumers of a basic right to the implied safety of a purchased product.

 How Defective Pressure Cookers Cause Accidents